mgkollander/zmk-config/readme.md

 ### ⚠️ <ins>Note</ins>

-The description below is a very slight variation of urob's README, edited for my own personal use.
+The description below is a slight variation of urob's README, edited for my own personal use.
 Any use of first-person language is from urob's perspective and not my original work.

 <br />